 In some cases, you may also be eligible for workers’ compensation benefits in addition to lawsuit compensation.
 An attorney can review your work history and help identify the option that best fits your situation.

 Asbestos trust funds are one of the main ways you can receive compensation after a mesothelioma diagnosis.
-These funds were set up when companies that made or used asbestos products went bankrupt and were required to reserve money for victims.
+These funds were established when companies that made or used asbestos products went bankrupt and were required to set aside money for victims.
 Trust fund claims do not require a trial, and many Pennsylvania workers qualify for multiple PA asbestos claims based on their work history.

 Major asbestos trust funds relevant to Pennsylvania workers include Johns-Manville (insulation products used extensively across industrial sites), Pittsburgh Corning (glass manufacturing with facilities in the Pittsburgh area), Owens Corning, USG Corporation, and Armstrong World Industries.
 These companies operated throughout Pennsylvania or supplied materials to Pennsylvania job sites.